leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting was selected as a 2025 Rising Star in Materials Science by ACS Materials Au.

 ### 2025.03.19
-Leiting was invited By Dr. Robert Temperton to present research activities associated with synchrotron X-rays at the MAX IV Battery Workshop in Lund, Sweden.
+Leiting was invited by Dr. Robert Temperton to present research activities associated with synchrotron X-rays at the MAX IV Battery Workshop in Lund, Sweden.
 [Link](https://www.maxiv.lu.se/article/max-iv-battery-matrix-kicked-off/)

 ### 2025.03.13
-We submitted a preprint to ChemRxiv titled "Unveiling Chemomechanical Degradation in Aqueous Batteries with Online Acoustic Emission Sensing".
+We submitted a preprint to ChemRxiv titled "Unveiling Chemomechanical Degradation in Aqueous Batteries with Online Acoustic Emission Sensing."
 [Link](https://chemrxiv.org/engage/chemrxiv/article-details/67d1839e81d2151a021e0b79)

 ### 2025.03.05
 Leiting was invited by Prof. Fei Wang to give a seminar at Fudan University (Shanghai, China), titled "Chemistries and Technologies for Next-Generation Aqueous Batteries."
 [Photo](https://leitingzhang.github.io/images/aboutpic/IMG_9246.jpg)